stas7341/pch-kartinatv/README.txt

 Changes
 -------
+Changes in version 0.8.4:
+- Workaround for broken PHP sessions on A-100

 Changes in version 0.8.3:
 - Support of newly broken KartinaTV's nginx server config (can I say "fuckers" on TV?)